sparkdotfi/spark-automations/README.md

 yarn gelato:checkKey
 ```

-This script will try to access the key that variables `GELATO_KEYSTORE_PATH` and `GELATO_PASSWORD_PATH` point to and will print the address that was decrypted
+This script will try to access the key that variables `GELATO_KEYSTORE_PATH` and `GELATO_PASSWORD_PATH` point to and will print the address that was decrypted.

 ### 📜 Active Keepers List